Bulgarian Food: The Ultimate Guide To The Most Delicious Food You’ve Never Tried

 - Rodopski klin: a banitsa-like dish with a rice filling.
 As the name suggests, also prepared mainly in the Rhodope Mountains.

-- Eggs Panagyurian style: the eggs are broken over boiling water and then served on yoghurt and topped with butter and paprika.
+- Eggs Panagyurian style: the eggs are broken over boiling water and then served over yoghurt and topped with butter and paprika.
 Optionally mushrooms or cheese can be added.

 - Kachamak: maize porridge, served with melted butter, paprika and cheese.